Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-instances/renew-certificates.md

 {% endnavtab %}
 {% navtab Docker %}

-In your Docker container, replace existing certificates on your data planes with the new files and restart the Gateway:
+In your Docker container, replace existing certificates on your runtime instances with the new files and restart the Gateway:

 <pre><code>echo "KONG_CLUSTER_CERT=/<div contenteditable="true">{PATH_TO_FILE}</div>/tls.crt \